bensheldon/island94-jekyll/_posts/2024-07-07-on-the-importance-of-rails-code-reloading.md

 - Spending hours "debugging" some code only to realize that your changes were never being run at all.
 - Waiting tens of excruciatingly boring seconds to run a simple test or watching the browser churn away while it slowly waits for a response from the development server.
-- Feeling like you can write the code yourself each time faster than running a scaffold/template generator
+- Feeling like you can write the code yourself each time faster than running a scaffold/template generator, repetitively over and over again.

 Code reloading and autoloading not working correctly is a huge pain.
 It's not great, at all!